signalogic/SigSRF_SDK/mediaTest_readme.md

 Applying the ENABLE_TIMESTAMP_MATCH_MODE flag enables a timestamp match mode designed for reproducible wav and pcap output results from run-to-run, regardless of Real-Time Interval.
 This mode relies wholly on arrival timestamps, regardless of amount of wav audio data generated, and with no wall clock references.

-To verify bit-exact reproducibility the --md5sum command line argument will include output file md5 sum[s] in mediaMin summary stats.
+To verify bit-exact reproducibility the --md5sum command line option will include output file md5 sum[s] in mediaMin summary stats.
 The following output hash sum command line options are accepted by mediaMin and mediaTest:

     --md5sum
 	--sha1sum